 "I've been here all my life so I can't judge what's normal or not.
-But I have heard that academy's system attracts a lot of talent since we're the only school in the world that lets students run most of the administration.
-Fuuka U. is also the only university that is managed entirely by student organizations."
+But I have heard the academy's system attracts a lot of talent.
+We're the only school in the world that lets students run most of the administration and Fuuka U is the only university that's managed entirely by student organizations."

 "I can't say I'm surprised.
 There are some really special students here."

 Mai laughs at this before she says self-consciously, "I don't know if I count.
 Especially because of why I got the scholarship."

 The mood gets serious and I glance at Mai's downcast eyes.